 California Dreaming in Carmel-by-the-Sea

-Carmel-by-the-Sea is a culturally diverse European-flavored community filled with extensive dining options for a weekend getaway spent admiring picture perfect beaches.
-Nestled off the famous Pacific Coast Highway, this destination offers easy accessibility regardless of the starting point with driving and flight-plans for travelers.
+California’s Carmel-by-the-Sea is a charming European-style town filled with extensive dining options for a weekend getaway spent soaking up picture-perfect beaches.
+Nestled off the Pacific Coast Highway, this destination offers easy accessibility regardless of the starting point with driving and flight-plans for travelers.

 By air, Monterey Bay Airport which is a quick 15 minutes away.
 Flight fares decrease substantially if you opt to fly into San Francisco or San Jose International Airport, which is an hour and a half drive away, but after you have arrived at the picturesque destination you can rely solely on your feet, since the attributes of this attractive one-square mile business district downtown allow for easy navigation.